 Eligibility

-Not all applicants are eligible to audition by recording.
-Please see below for eligibility by major and/or location.
+Not all applicants are eligible to audition by recording and in-person auditions are strongly recommended.
+Please see below for eligibility by major.
 If you have any questions about this policy or are experiencing extenuating circumstances that you feel require a recorded audition or remote interview, please submit your application and subsequently submit a request for accommodation.
-Requests for accommodation will be reviewed later this fall on a case-by-case basis.
-You do not need to submit a request for accommodation is the option to select a recorded audition is available to you in your application.
+Requests for accommodation will be reviewed on a case-by-case basis.
+You do not need to submit a request for accommodation if the option to select a recorded audition is available to you in your application.

 The following applicants may not audition by recording: